miuchelsea/Grants-Program/applications/hydrox_wallet.md

 > See the [Grants Program Process](https://github.com/w3f/Grants-Program/#pencil-process) on how to submit a proposal.

 - **Project Name:** HydroX Wallet - MVP
-- **Team Name:** Hydro Labs Inc.
+- **Team Name:** Hydro Labs (HK) Limited
 - **Payment Address:** BTC, Ethereum (USDT/DAI) or Karura (kUSD) payment address.
 Please also specify the currency. (e.g. 0x8920...
 (DAI))
 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 2

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview :page_facing_up:
-This application is in response to the [Socail Recovery Wallet RFP](https://github.com/w3f/Grants-Program/blob/master/rfps/social-recovery-wallet.md)
+This application is in response to the [Social Recovery Wallet RFP](https://github.com/w3f/Grants-Program/blob/master/rfps/social-recovery-wallet.md)

 ### Overview